-The company made donations to charity of \$25 million for both 2017 and 2016.
-This included donations of \$22 million for both 2017 and 2016 to Goldman Sachs Gives (UK), a registered charity, for general charitable purposes in England and Wales.
+The company made donations to charity of \$22 million for the period ended November 2018 and \$25 million for the period ended December 2017.
+This included donations of \$20 million for the period ended November 2018 and \$22 million for the period ended December 2017 to Goldman Sachs Gives (UK), a registered charity, for general charitable purposes in England and Wales.